TurboSource-Marialis/machtiani/README.md

 ### Output

-The CLI will print the response received and save the output to a temporary markdown file, which will be displayed in the terminal.
+The CLI will stream the response and save the chat in `.machtiani/chat/` in the directory you ran the prompt.
+It also gives a descriptive name to the chat file for you convenience

 ## Developer Section